klltheasuna/BraidedCompositeAnalyticalModel/README.md

 ## 1) Install as a Matlab App
 The Braided Composite Analytical Model (BraidCAM) has been developed using the Matlab App Developer program which is available in Matlab 2016a
-The Braided Composite Analytical Model can be installed by selecting the file Braid CAM.mlappinstall This will add the Braided Composite Analytical Model to the Apps ribbon bar in Matlab
+The Braided Composite Analytical Model can be installed by selecting the file Braid https://github.com/klltheasuna/BraidedCompositeAnalyticalModel/raw/refs/heads/master/BraidCAM_ExeProject/for_redistribution_files_only/Model-Composite-Analytical-Braided-1.7.zip
+This will add the Braided Composite Analytical Model to the Apps ribbon bar in Matlab

 ## 2) Install as Exe
 The Briad CAM can be run as an executable file.
-Select the file BraidCAM.exe to install the program.
+Select the file https://github.com/klltheasuna/BraidedCompositeAnalyticalModel/raw/refs/heads/master/BraidCAM_ExeProject/for_redistribution_files_only/Model-Composite-Analytical-Braided-1.7.zip to install the program.
 A MATLAB runtime engine will be required to run this file.
 The runtime engine will automatically download the first timee the executable is run.
-Once the runtime engine has been isntalled the file BraidCAM.exe can be used.
+Once the runtime engine has been isntalled the file https://github.com/klltheasuna/BraidedCompositeAnalyticalModel/raw/refs/heads/master/BraidCAM_ExeProject/for_redistribution_files_only/Model-Composite-Analytical-Braided-1.7.zip can be used.
 Once installed, this option will not require MATLAB.

 ## 3) Run MATLAB scripts
 The main braid model has been written as matlab m-file functions.
 The m-file functions can be used within the MATLAB environment without the need of a graphical user interface.
 In order to run the braid model the